 15. The commonly seen text on mirrors doesn't say, "Objects in mirror may be closer than they appear," as many remember.
 It says, "Objects in mirror are closer than they appear."

 16. Despite people remembering a cornucopia being in the Fruit of the Loom logo, it's actually just a bunch of fruit.
-No cornucopia.

 17. Cheez-Itz are actually called Cheez-It, cut the extra Z.